House of Loredan: Race of the Ring

 The Race of the Ring (Trka na Prstenac) is a traditional equestrian competition held every August in the town of Barban, in Istria, Croatia, one of the former Loredan estates.
 It dates back to the 17th century, when, during the local fair on Pentecost, 10 June 1696, Francesco Loredan, the feudal lord of Barban, organised a knightly competition in ring shooting.
 It is believed the competition was instituted in order to reinforce chivalric values, encourage loyalty to Venice, and promote public entertainment.
 At the time, the race continued to be organised annually under the patronage of the Loredan lords, and may have been inspired by similar tournaments in Venice or in Dalmatian cities.
 The competition also served as a form of military training and local celebration of feudal loyalty to the Loredans.

 The race, modelled on medieval knightly tournaments, still continues today.
 Horsemen in traditional folk costumes gallop at full speed toward a metal ring (the prstenac), suspended on a wire, and attempt to pierce its center with a spear.
 The ring is divided into sections with different point values, and the goal is to score the most points in three attempts.
 The event is a major cultural festival, accompanied by parades, folk dancing, music, local crafts, and traditional food.
 It remains one of the most important manifestations of Istrian identity and heritage.
 In 2024, it was attended by the President of Croatia.

 In popular culture

-Francesco Loredan was portrayed by Tim McInnerny (as 'The Doge') in the 2005 American romance film Casanova, loosely based on the life of the famous adventurer and author Giacomo Casanova, who was imprisoned in the Piombi under Loredan's government in 1755 for affront to religion and common decency.
+Francesco Loredan was portrayed by Tim McInnerny (as 'The Doge') in the 2005 American romance film Casanova, loosely based on the life of the famous adventurer and author Giacomo Casanova (portrayed by Heath Ledger), who was imprisoned in the Piombi under Loredan's government in 1755 for affront to religion and common decency.

 Leonardo Loredan appeared as one of the characters in the 2009 action-adventure video game Assassin's Creed II.
 Set at the height of the Italian Renaissance, the game also features other historical figures of the time, including Leonardo da Vinci, Niccolò Machiavelli, Caterina Sforza, Bartolomeo d'Alviano, the Medici family, the Pazzi family, the Barbarigo family, and Pope Alexander VI.